Prediction intervals for Deep Neural Networks

-To summarize, the simulation results show that the proposed extra-neural network methodology not only returns correct prediction intervals but it also improves the forecast accuracy for both deep and shallow ensembles.
+To summarize, the simulation results prove that the predictions across the $T$ learners in the extra-neural network are independent and thus, that Equation \ref{predictionEnsemble1} is valid.
+Additionally, the results show that the proposed extra-neural network methodology not only returns correct prediction intervals but it also improves the forecast accuracy for both deep and shallow ensembles.
 Based on Equation \ref{refMSE}, one could also notice that the coverage probability of a prediction interval improves not only by correctly estimating the variance but also by providing more accurate pointwise predictions of the true observations.
 Therefore, the following section, by using the experimental settings of Hern\'{a}ndez-Lobato and Adams (2015), evaluates the out-of-sample accuracy in terms of root mean square prediction error (RMSPE) of the novel approach for real world datasets.